DidierOsindero/iag-fizz-buzz/README.md

 # IAG Loyalty Fizz Buzz Challenge

 This repo is my response to the IAG Loyalty tech test.
-The file 'fizzBuzz.ts' contains my solution while 'fizzBuzz.test.ts' contains tests for the solution using Jest.
+The file ``fizzBuzz.ts`` contains my solution while ``fizzBuzz.test.ts`` contains tests for the solution using Jest.

 <hr/>